ahmedshaaban1999/Data_Engineering_Mentorship/readme.md

 # Learning Resources

 This repository contains a list of learning resources organized by levels for various topics.
 Choose the level that matches your skill and knowledge to find appropriate resources for your learning journey.
+You don't need to finish all the resources in each topic, they have the same information but in different styles so everyone can choose what works for him/her best.

 ![image](https://github.com/ahmedshaaban1999/Data_Engineering_Mentorship/assets/16938470/6444176f-cd80-419d-9ddc-36cc6f455eff)